robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI vision analysis.*

-**Last Updated:** 2025-06-11 21:21:11 UTC
+**Last Updated:** 2025-06-11 21:27:54 UTC

 Panda Status: Not Visible
-Activity: N/A
+Activity: N/A (no panda visible)
-Scene Description: The image displays an error message indicating a \
+Scene Description: The image shows a blank or error page with the message \

 ---